AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 1. What is deep learning, and how is it used in finance?

 Deep learning is a subset of artificial intelligence that uses neural networks to analyze and process large amounts of data.
-In finance, it is used for tasks like fraud detection, risk management, algorithmic trading, and customer personalization by identifying patterns and making predictions with high accuracy.
+In finance, it is used for tasks like fraud detection, risk management, algorithmic trading, and customer personalization by identifying patterns and making highly accurate predictions.

 2. Why is deep learning relevant in finance?